23.7 C

 Gunman Detained After Fleeing Scene

-After the shooting, the suspect fled in a car driven by a woman believed to be part of his family or social circle.
-A witness speaking to Focus Online reported that officers shouted commands to halt and fired multiple shots at the fleeing vehicle.
-Police halted a Mercedes with a blown-out tyre at a roadblock on a nearby country road.
+After the shooting, the suspect fled in a car driven by a 65-year-old woman from Bremen, identified as the infant’s godmother and a family counselor with close ties to the suspect’s family.
+A witness speaking to Focus Online reported that officers shouted commands to stop and fired multiple shots at the fleeing vehicle.
+Police halted a Mercedes with a blown-out tire at a roadblock on a nearby country road.
 Both the suspected shooter and the female driver were ordered onto the pavement and taken into custody.
 Authorities confirmed no additional suspects remained at large and declared the public was no longer in danger.
+On June 30, a Stade court issued a formal arrest warrant charging the suspect with six counts of murder, with prosecutors citing aggravating factors of particular treachery and base motives.
+He remains in pre-trial detention.

 Attack Described as Extremely Cold-Blooded

 Lower Saxony Interior Minister Daniela Behrens told reporters the gunman had carried out “an act of violence carried out in an extremely cold-blooded manner.”
-A spokesperson for prosecutors ruled out femicide or any political dimension, characterizing the event as rooted in family conflict.
+A spokesperson for prosecutors also ruled out femicide.

 Lueneburg Police Chief Kathrin Schuol revealed the suspect had previously drawn attention from authorities “in relation to threats” but had not been considered especially dangerous.
 The gunman, who lived in the Hanover area, did not possess a firearms licence.